jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 .. rubric:: |prereq|

-For all deployment configurations, end user container images in `registry.local` will be backed up during the upgrade process.
+For |AIO-SX| deployment configurations, the end user container images in `registry.local` will be backed up during the upgrade process.
 This only includes images other than |prod| system and application images.
 These images are limited to 5 GB in total size.
 If the system contains more than 5 GB of